kuzzleio/documentation/src/core/1/api/api-reference/controller-bulk/m-write/index.md

 - `_version`: version number of the document
 - `created`: a boolean telling whether a document is created

-If one or more document creations fail, the response status is set to `206`, and the `error` object contain a [partial error](/core/1/api/essentials/errors/#partialerror) error.
+If one or more document creations fail, the response status is set to `206`, and the `error` object contains a [partial error](/core/1/api/essentials/errors/#partialerror) error.

 ### Example